Andreea Moyes, Air bp’s global aviation sustainability director, gives the low down on sustainable aviation fuel.

 Any aircraft certified for using the current specification of jet fuel can use SAF.

 To date, Air bp has supplied SAF at 16 locations across three continents.
 Air bp’s SAF has been used to fuel many different types of aircraft from small private jets to large passenger aircraft.
 We have a supply chain established in Sweden, from which we are supplying locations across the region.
-It was this supply chain that enabled us to fuel Braathens Regional Airlines for its ‘Perfect Flight’ back in May 2019, which combined the latest in aircraft efficiency and the use of SAF to cut emissions by 46% compared to regular flights on the same route.
-In all, we have supplied around 25 different customers with SAF so far.
+It was this supply chain that enabled us to fuel Braathens Regional Airlines for its ‘Perfect Flight’ back in May 2019, which combined the latest in aircraft efficiency and the use of SAF to cut lifecycle emissions compared to regular flights on the same route.

 SAF is currently more costly than traditional fossil jet fuel.
 That’s down to a combination of the current availability of sustainable feedstocks and the continuing development of new production technologies.
 As the technology matures it will become more efficient and so the expectation is that it will become less costly for customers.
 We are seeing increased uptake of SAF as our customers and their passengers increasingly recognize and value the benefits of the emission reductions.